rackerlabs/technical-blog/_posts/2015-10-05-rack-orchestration-support.md

       networks:
       - {uuid: 11111111-1111-1111-1111-111111111111}
 ```
 As we can see, the template has 2 sections: the template version and resources.
-We see that the type of the resource is a cloud server named `test-server` using the `2 GB General Purpose v1` flavor, `Debian 7 (Wheezy) (PVHVM)` image and attached to a network with uuid `11111111-1111-1111-1111-111111111111`.
-The output of the command shows details about the created stack: its `id` and a url to access the stack.
+We see that the type of the resource is a cloud server named `test-server` using the `2 GB General Purpose v1` flavor, `Debian 7 (Wheezy) (PVHVM)` image and attached to a network with UUID `11111111-1111-1111-1111-111111111111` (which is the [Rackspace ServiceNet network](http://www.rackspace.com/knowledge_center/frequently-asked-question/what-is-servicenet)).
+The output of the command shows details about the created stack: its `id` and a URL to access the stack.

-The cool thing about using `rack` with cloud orchestration is that we can easily access details of all the options that we may want to use in your template. e.g. we might be more interested in deploying a server using RHEL; to get a list of available images we can use `rack`:
+The cool thing about using `rack` with cloud orchestration is that we can easily access details of all the options that we may want to use in your template.
+For example, we might be more interested in deploying a server using RHEL; to get a list of available images, we can use `rack`:

 ```
-$ rack servers image list
+$ rack servers image list | grep "Red Hat" 5176fde9-e9d6-4611-9069-1eecd55df440	Red Hat Enterprise Linux 6 (PVHVM)				ACTIVE	20	512

-ID					Name								Status	MinDisk	MinRAM 5176fde9-e9d6-4611-9069-1eecd55df440	Red Hat Enterprise Linux 6 (PVHVM)				ACTIVE	20	512 92f8a8b8-6019-4c27-949b-cf9910b84ffb	Red Hat Enterprise Linux 7 (PVHVM)				ACTIVE	20	512
+92f8a8b8-6019-4c27-949b-cf9910b84ffb	Red Hat Enterprise Linux 7 (PVHVM)				ACTIVE	20	512
 783f71f4-d2d8-4d38-b2e1-8c916de79a38	Red Hat Enterprise Linux 6 (PV)					ACTIVE	20	512
 05dd965d-84ce-451b-9ca1-83a134e523c3	Red Hat Enterprise Linux 5 (PV)					ACTIVE	20	512
-...

 ```
-(for convenience, we have only shown RHEL images).

 We see that there are 4 supported RHEL images.
 If we want to use RHEL 6, we would change the template to:

 ```
 heat_template_version: 2014-10-16